MSLNZ/msl-nlf/docs/index.rst

 *equations with an application in radiation thermometry*, **P. Saunders**, `Metrologia 40 93 (2003) <https://doi.org/10.1088/0026-1394/40/2/315>`_.

-The non-linear fitting algorithm implements the follow features:
+The non-linear fitting algorithm implements the following features:

 1. perform an unweighted fit or a weighted fit with uncertainties in the :math:`x` and/or :math:`y` data
 2. setting correlations between the :math:`x_i-x_i`, :math:`x_i-x_j`, :math:`x_i-y` and/or :math:`y-y` data